-You don't have to use MagMod to get results.
-I just find it easier, so I'll mention my kit.
+You don’t have to use MagMod to get results.
+I just find it easier to use MagMod, so I’ll mention my kit.

-The MagMod Basic Flash Modifier Kit will get you started.
+The MagMod Starter Flash Kit 2 will get you started.
 I suggest getting one for each of the flashes you want to use.
-That's because you need the MagGrip for each flash, as that's the piece that attaches magnets on your flash to hold the other modifiers.
-You can buy the MagGrip by itself if you don't want to get a whole kit for other flashes.
+That’s because you need the MagGrip for each flash, as that’s the piece that attaches magnets on your flash to hold the other modifiers.
+You can buy the MagGrip by itself if you don’t want to get a whole kit for other flashes.

 What’s the difference?
 Mostly because they have different colors and that provides you with more options.
 I don’t find that one kit is more creative or artistic than the other, but they have to call the product something.

 Having a variety of colors to use on your background is great.
 Do you know what makes it better?
-Using some masks to add shapes with gelled light on your background.
+Use some masks to add shapes with gelled light on your background.